pymc-devs/pymc-examples/examples/causal_inference/interventional_distribution.myst.md

 Though the real question we might want an answer to is "What would have happened in the past if we had set the interest rates to 2%?" or "What will happen going forward if we set the interest rates to 2%?"
 Despite the subtle changing of wording, this now radically changes what we have to do in order to answer the question.
 So a key point here is **interventional distributions require causal (not statistical) approaches**.

+Interventional distributions are cool because they allow us to ask what-if (or counterfactual questions).
+For example, with a causal DAG we could ask questions of the form, "What do I think will happen in the future if I do X?" or "What do I think would have happened in the past if X had happened?"
+See how these types of questions have a very different flavour to purely statistical kinds of questions - they would be more like "Given what I've seen, what do I think will happen."
+See how this has a more passive, observational focus.

-From now on, the main point of this notebook will be to provide some understanding and intuition about the differences between conditional and interventional distributions, and how to estimate interventional distributions with PyMC.
-As we said above, interventional distributions require using the $\operatorname{do}$ operator, so let's dive in and see how that works.
+From hereon, the main point of this notebook will be to provide some understanding and intuition about the differences between conditional and interventional distributions, and how to estimate interventional distributions with PyMC.
+As we said above, we can use the $\operatorname{do}$ operator to estimate interventional distributions.
+So let's dive in and see how that works.

 +++ {"editable": true, "slideshow": {"slide_type": ""}, "tags": []}